To get faster at the 10K distance, you need to train smarter, rather than harder.

-Whether you fancy yourself as the next Mo Farah or just want to improve that 10K time, there are a few rules and key ingredients that need to be part of your mix.
+Whether you fancy yourself as the next Mo Farah or just want to improve that 10K time, there are a few training secrets that need to be part of your routine.

-The long run puts the tiger in the cat… aim to complete a weekly long run building eventually up to a regular 90 – 1hr 40 mins.
+The long run puts the tiger in the cat.
+Aim to complete a weekly long run building eventually up to a regular 90 – 1hr 40 minutes.
 Always mix the terrain on which you run, including trails, hills and grass if possible.

 Run at a conversational effort and as you get closer to race day, try to include blocks of threshold running at a controlled discomfort within the last 30 minutes of this long run.
 For example, 90 minutes including 3-4 x 6 mins at threshold pace within the last 45 minutes.

 ‘Threshold’ running is the essential element of any distance runner’s weekly training.
 Running at a level of ‘controlled discomfort’ helps to develop your running economy allowing you to sustain a race effort for longer.